 Types of Acorns

-There are hundreds of species of oak tree around the world, and each will have a different nutritional profile.
+There are hundreds of species of oak trees around the world, and each will have a different nutritional profile.
 Some are higher in oil, tannins or micronutrients than others.
 While a few species are recorded, there’s been surprisingly little research into the nutrition inside acorns because they’re not a common food crop in the modern world.

 Oak trees, for the most part, come in two groups.
 White oaks and Red/Black oaks.
 There are a number of differences between the two groups, but the main one if you’re interested in eating acorns is that white oak acorns germinate in the fall, while red oak acorns overwinter and germinate in the spring.